story-ai/story-ai.github.io/physics.md

 Story approaches learning, by enabling the learner to set their own pace and direction. &nbsp;As we all learn differently, we have created a platform that builds a learning pathway for each individual. &nbsp;This unique learning experience is created using AI and Big data technology to analyse, evaluate and adapt how and when you are presented with the learning materials.&nbsp;

-<br>CENTURY’S has a team of full time teachers. &nbsp;They design engaging GCSE courses, using their subject knowledge and experience of what actually works for learners.
+<br>CENTURY has a team of full time teachers. &nbsp;They design engaging GCSE courses, using their subject knowledge and experience of what actually works for learners.
 Whilst always aligning course content and learning objectives to the curriculum set out by the Department for Education.